linode/docs/docs/networking/diagnostics/netcat/netcat.md

 | `-t` | The `-t` option is used for enabling telnet negotiation. |

 The remainder of this guide will demonstrate the most important of these commands.
-However, nothing can replace experimenting with `netcat` on your own.
+That being said, `netcat` is a versatile tool, and there's a large opportunity for experimenting on your own.

 ## Using netcat as a Client